Benjamin Stephenson House: Restoration

 On May 14, 2001, the city of Edwardsville held a ground breaking ceremony to officially commence a restoration project aimed at returning the house to the most original condition possible.
 The eventual goal of the project was to furnish the home circa 1820s and open it as a house museum to the public.
 The restoration project, overseen by the firm St. Louis Tuckpointing and Painting, carried a price tag of more than $1 million; $150,000 to purchase the house, $725,000 in restoration costs and $215,000 to purchase a nearby gas station.
 Initially the project was to be completed by December 2003, but by April 2004 most of the exterior work had been finished with interior plastering and wood floor installation remaining.
 The restoration was nearly totally completed by the time the official dedication ceremony occurred on July 1–2, 2006, more than six years after the purchase of the house by the city.

 Architecture

 The house was built in the early Federal style and was originally designed as a two-story rectangular building with four square rooms.
-The interior and exterior walls are of three course thick brick; the bricks were manufactured on site by Benjamin Stephenson's indentured servants.
+The interior and exterior walls are of three course thick brick; the bricks were manufactured on site by Benjamin Stephenson's enslaved persons.
+Although legally referred to as indentured servants, their enslaver could choose the length of servitude, in many cases listing the period of indenture as high as 99 years.
+This ensured that "indentured servants" could never be freed from legal bondage.
 The exterior is composed of at least 100,000 bricks, all of which were made on the Stephenson House property.
 Each of the four rooms, two on the first floor and two on the second floor are 18 foot (5.5 m) by 18 foot (5.5 m) square and contain fireplaces.
 Five windows grace the second floor, while on the first floor there are four windows and an inset door which opens into the central hallway.